-Once I finished the academic year I managed to get four days’ work experience at Stephens Scown in May, 2016.
+Once I finished the academic year I managed to get four days’ work experience at Stephens Scown in May 2016.
 After that, I was asked to apply for a legal secretary/assistant job in St Austell.
 I started working there in July and then had a month off to go to America with my family which I had already planned and booked before starting.
-Since then I have been working at Stephens Scown and applying for further study at Plymouth University to attend the GDL course in September, 2017.
+Since then I have been working at Stephens Scown and applying for further study at the University of Plymouth to attend the GDL course in September 2017.

 Has your career path changed since graduation?